okvpn/migration-bundle/README.md

 Symfony allows to load data using data fixtures.
 But these fixtures are run each time when `doctrine:fixtures:load` command is executed.

-To avoid loading the same fixture several time, **oro:migration:data:load** command was created.
+To avoid loading the same fixture several time, **okvpn:migration:data:load** command was created.
 This command guarantees that each data fixture will be loaded only once.

 This command supports two types of migration files: `main` data fixtures and `demo` data fixtures.
 During an installation, user can select to load or not demo data.